core-wg/resource-directory/draft-ietf-core-resource-directory.md

 {{RFC5988}}, which are dealt with differently:

 * "Resolving the target against the anchor":
-  {{RFC6690}} Section 2.1 states that the anchor of a link uses the Base URI against which the term inside the angle brackets (the target) is resolved.
+  {{RFC6690}} Section 2.1 states that the anchor of a link is used as the Base URI against which the term inside the angle brackets (the target) is resolved, falling back to the resource's URI with paths stripped off (its "Origin").
   {{RFC8288}} Section B.2 describes that the anchor is immaterial to the resolution of the target reference.

+  RFC6690, in the same section, also states that absent anchors set the context of the link to the target's URI with its path stripped off, while according to
+  {{RFC8288}} Section 3.2, the context is the resource's base URI.

   In the context of a Resource Directory, the authors decided not to not let this become an issue by requiring that RFC6690 links be serialized in a way that either rule set can be applied and give the same results.
   Note that all examples of {{RFC6690}}, {{RFC8288}} and this document comply with that rule.

-  Applications that would prefer to transport references with a relative target and an absolute anchor are advised to use a different serialization of the links. {{I-D.ietf-core-links-json}} might provide such formats.
+  The Modernized Link Format is introduced in {{modern6690}} to formalize what it means to apply the ruleset of RFC8288 to Link Format documents.

 * There is no percent encoding in link-format documents.